 Parc Aventure in Locunolé

 Have you been bitten by the tree climbing bug yet?
 See how high you can (or dare to) climb in the Parc Aventure at Le Ty Nadan.
 Test your climbing skills in this tree top adventure park.
 At its highest point, you’ll be looking down from 10 metres up.
 You might just see your little brother or sister down below on the mini climbing course.
 Kids can have a great time here from the age of 4.
 It’s the perfect activity for all the family.
 Even if the sun decides to take a day off!

 The unusual maze of Port-Aven

 Who’s the smartest scout, that can find their way out of the magic maze of Port-Aven?
 No, this is no ordinary maze.
 You’ll have to solve riddles, crack codes and not get distracted by the strange creatures that cross your path.
 Sound exciting?
 Well it is.
 And lots of fun too.
 Found the exit?
 Then blow off some steam in the playground.
-Or play with the animals at the petting zoo.

 Searching for a campsite in France or Luxembourg?
 Check out the Iris Parc offer